applh/kaimera/README.md

 ### Camera Not Working

-- Ensure camera permission is granted: **Settings → Apps → Kamerai → Permissions**
+- Ensure camera permission is granted: **Settings → Apps → Kaimera → Permissions**
 - Verify device has a working rear camera
 - Check Android version is 7.0 or higher